iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 </code></pre>

 {% hint style="info" %}
 `pricePerAccess` is expressed in nano RLC (nRLC). nRLC is the smallest subdivision of the RLC token, 1 RLC equals to 10^9 nRLC.

 When provided, `pricePerAccess` must be a non-negative integer value.
 {% endhint %}

-### numberOfAccess (optional)
+***numberOfAccess (optional)***

-The number of times the data can be processed and used.
-The numberOfAccess defaults to 1 if omitted.
+Allows optionally restricting the number of times the protected data may be processed and used.

+*default*: 1

 <pre class="language-javascript"><code class="lang-javascript">const grantedAccess = await dataProtector.grantAccess(
     args: {